cjus/node-neo4j-presentation/presentation/readme.md

 ## Enter Neo4j

 There are lots of [graph databases](https://en.wikipedia.org/wiki/Graph_database) to choose from.
-In this article we're going to use the world's most popular graph database, Neo4j.
+In this article, we're going to use the world's most popular graph database, Neo4j.
 Affectionately referred to by fans, as Neo.

 You can [download and install](https://neo4j.com/download/community-edition) a free copy of Neo.
 However, being a big fan of Docker, I prefer to download and run Neo4j from a Docker container.